zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 ### Windows 64-bit ###

 **Step 1.**
-Install Visual Studio and Vray Standalone (which includes a copy of the Vray plugin SDK).
+Install Visual Studio 2013 Community Edition and Vray Standalone (which includes a copy of the Vray plugin SDK).

 **Step 2.**
 Open a new command prompt and cd into the vray cameras source code folder: